 The ability to speak fluently, and express oneself articulately, is a gift from Allah.
 The prophets were under obligation to communicate His word to the people, so they had to be good speakers to fulfill this task.
 Dawud, in particular, spoke very eloquently, as Allah says, “We strengthened his kingdom, and We gave him wisdom and a decisive way of speaking.”
 (38:20) Speaking with confidence and clarity is a natural trait of true leaders.

 Once, Dawud was tested by Allah through two litigants who approached him in privacy.
-One of them claimed that the other had deprived him of his only ewe, and added that to his existing ninety-nine ewes, at which point, Dawud passed a ruling in favor of the speaker without listening to the other’s argument.
-He then realized he had been tested by Allah, and immediately repented for passing a hasty judgment.
-In daily life situations, we tend to be judgemental, and often rush to conclusions.
-This little episode reminds us to always listen to both sides to any argument, weigh them accordingly, and pass a disinterested judgment after considering all evidence.
+One of them claimed that the other had deprived him of his only ewe, and added that to his existing ninety-nine ewes, at which point, Dawud condemned the attitude of the aggressor.
+While there are various interpretations to this parable, an obvious point to note is that Dawud passed a hasty judgement, without listening to the other litigant, and afterwards repented to Allah.
+In daily life situations, we tend to be judgmental, and often rush to conclusions.
+This little episode reminds us to always listen to both sides to any argument, weigh them accordingly, and pass a disinterested judgement after considering all evidence.

 There is nothing wrong with striving for Allah’s blessings in this life, as long as one does not lose sight of the hereafter.
 You can ask Allah to provide you with wealth and resources without incurring any blame.
 Consider the following earnest prayer made by Sulayman, “My Lord, forgive me and grant me a kingdom such as will not belong to anyone after me.
 Indeed, You are the Bestower.”
 (38:35) Allah accepted this prayer and bestowed great powers upon him.
 It is important to have a balanced outlook on life, though, and not fall prey to materialism.